Religious philosophy: Ontological arguments

-In the 18th century, Gottfried Leibniz (1646–1716) further developed Descartes ontological argument by attempting to satisfy a shortcoming in Descartes' proposal, which did not address the coherence of a supremely perfect being.
-Leibniz reasoned that perfections are compatible as they are unable to be analysed, and therefore are able to exist in a single entity, thereby validating Descartes argument.
+In the 18th century, Gottfried Leibniz (1646–1716) further developed Descartes' ontological argument by addressing the issue of whether the concept of a supremely perfect being is coherent.
+Leibniz argued that perfections are mutually compatible and can therefore coexist within a single being, thereby supporting the argument's validity.

-More recently, individuals such as Kurt Gödel, Charles Hartshorne, Norman Malcolm, and Alvin Plantinga have proposed ontological arguments, many of which elaborate on or are connected to older ontological arguments presented by individuals such as St. Anselm, Descartes, and Leibniz.
-For example, Kurt Godel (1905–1978) used modal logic to elaborate and clarify Leibniz's version of Saint Anselm of Canterbury's ontological proof of the existence of God, known as Godel's Ontological Proof.
+More recent philosophers, including Kurt Gödel, Charles Hartshorne, Norman Malcolm, and Alvin Plantinga, have proposed ontological arguments that elaborate on or modify earlier formulations by thinkers such as Anselm, Descartes, and Leibniz.
+For example, Kurt Gödel (1906–1978) employed modal logic to formalize and expand upon Leibniz's version of Anselm's argument in what is known as Gödel's ontological proof.

 Concept of God

-An individual's perception of the concept of God influences their coping style.
-There are four main religiously affiliated coping mechanisms, as follows: